Frequently Asked Questions

 When do I get my results?

-Statement of results are issued within 14 working days of doing the test and certificates sent within 6 weeks.
+Statement of results are issued within 14 working days of doing the test and certificates are usually sent within 1 month.
 All results are sent to the schools or centres entering the candidates and it is their responsibility to ensure that candidates receive their certificates.

 Where can I get more information?